nopnop2002/esp-idf-mqtt-image-viewer/README.md

 ```

 __Note for ESP32-S2/C2__
-ESP32-S2/C2 has less SRAM and cannot operate properly.
+ESP32-S2/C2 has less SRAM, so it cannot be executed.

 # Configuration